pprogrammingg/hello-world-alchemy/README.md

    - Submit the smart contract to Etherscan for verification

 ### Storage, Memory, and Calldata

-Distinguish between different data locations in Solidity

-- **Storage**: Persistent storage on the Ethereum blockchain
-- **Memory**: Temporary storage during function execution
-- **Calldata**: Special data location containing function arguments from external calls

 ### Events in Solidity

-- How are events emitted and consumeed?
-- Learn what events are and how they are defined
-- Understand how events can be emitted and captured
-- Use events to log important contract interactions and state changes

 ### Mapping and Arrays in Solidity